 The Good News

-Tomatoes are one of those ingredients, that if you are off my 10 grams here or there, it does not matter.
+Tomatoes are one of those ingredients that don't require exact measurements.
+If you are off my 10 grams here or there, it does not matter.
 And cans of pureed or crushed tomatoes are easy to find, cheap, and you can stock up on them so that is one less thing to think about.